crukci-bioinformatics/mga2/README.md

 ### Sample sheet

+The sample sheet is a CSV file providing details about different samples, pools or lanes to be screened with MGA.
+It contains one row for each dataset, typically a sample or a lane of sequencing.
+It must contain the columns described in the following table.

 Column   | Description                                                                 | Example
 ---------|-----------------------------------------------------------------------------|---------
 id       | Sample name or dataset identifier (must be unique within this sample sheet) | SLX-19791